Our Nig: Literary criticism

 Eric Gardner's article, This Attempt of Their Sister': Harriet Wilson's Our Nig from Printer to Readers", explores why the novel initially escaped notice and was not widely publicized.
 He argues that "of the owners of Our Nig who have been traced, more than half were children…" (238).
 Many white abolitionists were not as concerned with the issue of race as they were with the issue of slavery, and Our Nig may have seemed unflattering to Northerners and abolitionists in its content; "Wilson depicts aspects of Northern life that abolitionists would have regretted" (242).
 Gardner concludes that although Wilson may have not received the support she wanted or even needed, publishing Our Nig may have succeeded in aiding Wilson to reach her goal of achieving "self-sufficiency and self-satisfaction…" (246).
 She did gain a faithful group of supporters, however small.

 Lois Leveen's article, "Dwelling in the House of Oppression: The Spatial, Racial, and Textual Dynamics of Harriet Wilson's Our Nig", incorporates her view on the "two story house" symbolizing the ties that bind her.
 The substandard space which Frado is given makes her believe in her low status.
 She starts to believe that she must fit within these spatial restrictions.
 Frado knows only what she has been surrounded by; the Bellmonts and others in their society believe the individual is determined by race.
 Frado cannot break the chains of this household where such inhumane conditions are set, so breaking the chains in her mind would be equally, if not more difficult, to escape.

-The physical prison in which she has been doomed to live translates into her mental incapacity.
-Although she leaves the "white house", due to the damage and treatment she received there, she will never be truly free.
+The physical prison, in which she has been doomed to live in, translates into her mental incapacity.
+Although she leaves the "white house", due to the damage and treatment she received there, she will never be free.
 Growing up, that environment is all Frado knew, it's all the familiarity that she had to compare every other upcoming experience to.
 The fact that she grew up in the North, a free place, further incapacitates her.
 For there is no escape for her, there is no geographical positive.
 She has no sense of freedom because she was raised as a prisoner in a free land and was cheated out of ever claiming it.
 She had no choices, she had no will, she had only her thoughts and her pain to look to.
 She can leave the walls that held her restrained in the past but she cannot leave her mind, thoughts and memories; they hold her eternally captive.